 The mission of the Mechanical Engineering Department is to provide a high-quality, visionary engineering education that reflects professional engineering standards and prepares students to become engineers and leaders capable of solving technical challenges that industry and society face now and in the future; to conduct quality research by developing and/or applying engineering knowledge and tools to address society's technical needs and challenges; and to provide quality professional and public services to our communities.

-Our educational objectives are based on the needs of the program’s constituencies: employers, alumni, students and faculty.
+Our Program Educational Objectives are based on the needs of the program’s constituencies: employers, alumni, students and faculty.
 We expect our graduates to attain the following educational objectives within three to five years after earning a B.S. degree in Mechanical Engineering from NIU: